 A giant African land snail, photographed at a lab in 2014.
-Credit: Craig Pittman
+Another variety, with cream-colored flesh and mottled brown shells, was detected in 2022.
+Credit: Craig Pittman.

 We Floridians have so much to be proud of.
 Our beaches often rank at or near the top in the world.
 Our state park system has won national awards four times.
 We’re definitely No. 1 in producing weird news every single day.

 There’s one thing where I kind of wish we were not leading the other states, though — the number of invasive species.
 Florida has more of them than anywhere else in the country, thanks to our laissez faire laws and our tropical climate.

 You’ve heard about the Burmese pythons, of course, and the iguanas that pop up in people’s toilets or fall from the trees when there’s a cold snap.
 But there are plenty more — walking catfish, Asian swamp eels, lionfish, Argentine tegus, Nile monitors and so on.

 Every week seems to bring some new intruder trying to muscle in on the native wildlife of our ecosystems.
 So, when I saw news last week that Florida had actually managed to eradicate an invasive species, I nearly fell off my chair.

 No, it’s not the Burmese pythons that Gov. Ron DeSantis has sworn to wipe off the face of the Everglades.
 It’s the Giant African Land Snail, or GALS for short, that the state agriculture department has been battling for years because the snails eat 500 different types of fruits and vegetables, not to mention the stucco off the side of your house.